Last Friday, before driving Grace to school I decided to check the temperature outside and it went something like this.

 NoseFrida - At first glance this little device may look fairly disgusting.
 But, when your little pumpkin is struggling to breathe you will do anything to make them feel better.
 The NoseFrida works so much better than regular bulb syringes.
 Due to its design there is absolutely no way to get baby boogies anywhere near your mouth.
 After using it on Grace through tons of colds and even the flu I have never gotten sick from using it.

-Stroller Weather Shield - If you want to take baby on a walk when it is windy outside a weather shield comes in handy.
+Stroller Weather Shield - If you want to take baby on a walk when it is windy and cold outside a weather shield comes in handy.
 It fits over the seat and keeps the wind, snow and rain off of baby.
-It also keeps the interior of the stroller a couple degrees warmer.
-If walking on snowy sidewalks an all-terrain stroller, like the BOB Revolution SE
+It also keeps the interior of the stroller several degrees warmer.
+If walking on snowy sidewalks an all-terrain stroller, like the BOB Revolution Flex

 is a must.